robinssq/api-docs/docs/exclusiveclickmate.rst

 --------

-By providing us a payload with certain product descriptors, we can return a set of monetizable `ClickMate`_, along with our point-in-time estimate of the CPC for each product in the result set.
+By providing us a payload with certain product descriptors, we can return a set of monetizable :ref:`ClickMate <clickmate_overview>` links, along with our point-in-time estimate of the CPC for each product in the result set.

 Your account must be a member of our LinkMate program to use this feature.